Property Survey

 A property viewing only gives you a limited impression of a building.
 A survey gives you a more structured assessment of the visible and accessible parts of the property, helping you understand defects, maintenance risks and potential next steps.

 If issues are found, your report may help you ask further questions, obtain quotes, request specialist investigations, renegotiate or decide whether the property is still right for you.
+Where estimated repair costs are required, a Level 3 Building Survey may be the most suitable option.

 What can a property survey identify?